 The Elizabeth Szathmary Story

-(The day before Szathmary died, she kept repeating, “the vultures are circling, the vultures are circling!”
-I assumed she was having hallucinatory dreams, but it became very clear to me that the message was a conscious warning.)
+“The day before Szathmary died, she kept repeating, 'the vultures are circling, the vultures are circling!'
+I assumed she was having hallucinatory dreams, but it became very clear that the message was a conscious warning.”

-Elizabeth Szathmary was an accomplished artist and a tour de force in the Toronto arts community.
+Elizabeth Szathmary (1937–2003) was an accomplished artist and a tour de force in the Toronto arts community.
 In the early days, her avant-garde approach was a much needed boost to a maturing theatre community.
-Her dedication to the arts, which lasted almost 34 years, places Szathmary with the distinction of being one of the longest serving theatre directors in Canada.
-She was one of the first to bring theatre to First Nation’s reserves, and the first to present plays for young people that made use of multiple languages; including English, French, Cree, and Ojibway.
+Her dedication to the arts, which lasted almost 34 years, distinguishes her as one of the longest serving theatre directors in Canada.
+She was one of the first to share European theatre with Indigenous peoples, and the first to present plays for young people that made use of multiple languages; including English, French, Cree and Ojibwemowin.

-With unwavering determination, and the help of private and corporate donations, Szathmary struggled on to finance her own productions.
+With unwavering determination - and the help of private and corporate donations - Szathmary struggled on to finance her own productions.
 Her once dynamic studio became a personal shrine filled with costumes, whimsical objects, sacred artifacts and of course, her beloved cats.
 Her stylised calligraphy graced the walls with spiritual journals and nostalgic theatre remembrances.
-She however, persevered and was able to produce such plays as, The Trojan Women; a modernised adaptation based on the work by Canadian poet, Gwendolyn MacEwen, Earth Drum; a trilogy series that dealt with anti-racism, violence and environmental issues, and Voices of Change; a highly successful play that toured First Nations reserves in Ontario.
+She, however, persevered and was able to produce such plays as The Trojan Women; a modernised adaptation based on the work by Canadian poet, Gwendolyn MacEwen, Earth Drum; a trilogy that dealt with anti-racism, violence and environmental issues, and Voices of Change; a highly successful play that toured First Nations reserves in Ontario.
 But misfortune struck again when a tragic fire broke out in Szathmary’s studio, forcing her to relocate.